Grommets Insertion (Glue Ear Treatment)

 ‘Glue ear’ describes a very common condition where fluid collects in the middle ear, an airtight box behind the eardrum, and is unable to clear spontaneously.
 The only normal exit for fluid from the middle ear is via the Eustachian tube, which connects it to the back of the nose (or nasopharynx).

-It is thought that swelling of the lining of this tube and around where it opens into the back of nose (caused by a mixture of infection and possibly allergy) leads to blockage of this tube and thus a build-up of fluid in the middle ear.
+It is thought that swelling of the lining of this tube and around where it opens into the back of nose (caused by a mixture of infection and possibly allergy) can lead to blockage of this tube and thus a build-up of fluid in the middle ear.
 This is especially common in children before the Eustachian tube has grown enough to work properly, or where adenoids can grow in the nasopharynx and block the opening of the Eustachian tube.

 The usual symptom of glue ear is hearing loss and slow speech and language development, but the stagnant fluid may also get infected, causing middle ear infections (termed ‘Otitis Media’.)